Members of Michigan Horse Council Safesport / DEI EAGALA Certified Volunteer Driven

 We serve vulnerable children and animals, who count on us to provide care, support, and a safe environment for growth and healing.
 This inspires us to prioritize sustainability and continuous learning.
 Critical areas in need of development are identified and training goals established.

-For 2025, training will include:
+For 2025, training included:

 -Board of Directors: Budgeting, grant writing, socio-emotional strategies, and Horse Powered Reading certification